klusik/tamagoci/README.md

-# tamagoci
+# Tamagoci

-The little game for a friend
+A little game for a little friend from my childhood :-)